 The section "Analysis by USO component" delves into the analysis for the geographical component, payphones, social tariffs, and directory enquiry services.
-Intangible benefits are also considered before arriving at the summary of the conclusions related to the Calculation Phase: summary of conclusions".
+Intangible benefits are also considered before arriving at the summary of the conclusions related to the Calculation Phase of this engagement in the section "Calculation Phase: summary of conclusions".